Running watches that let you run without needing your phone for music or GPS, that’s the goal.

 Most of the research I did was on Amazon but there are a lot of running blogs that have bits and pieces here and there.
 My issue was that no one blog had all the options listed.
 There were posts about music on your watch but only a couple of models.

-So the list that I’ve compiled (as at July 2019) is as up to date as possible with only running watches that include phone-free music as standard.
+So the list that I’ve compiled (updated as at Jan 2020) is as up to date as possible with only running watches that include phone-free music as standard.
 I won’t put prices here as they change frenetically so easier to check the price for each at the time your researching to buy.
 Links for each below.

 riteria for a running watch with music